-BPC entails targeting an organization’s mission-critical processes, functions, and systems in a way that favors the attacker’s motive—typically financial gain.
+BPC entails targeting an organisation’s mission-critical processes, functions, and systems in a way that favours the attacker’s motive—typically financial gain.
 Recent cases of BPC include the cyber heist on Bangladesh’s central bank and similar operations that targeted banks in Vietnam and Ecuador, which involved compromised SWIFT-related processes.
 The hack on a container tracking system in Belgium’s Antwerp Seaport is also an example of BPC.

 So why are these mainframes exposed?
 It’s likely that these mainframes weren’t protected by frontline security mechanisms to begin with, making them discoverable in Shodan, and in turn easily accessible.
 It’s also possible that their security settings were poorly configured, or perhaps the machines were left exposed—intentionally or unintentionally—to the internet for some reason.

 Shodan data showed that legacy mainframes, particularly the IBM OS/390 (zSeries) and IBM AS/400 (iSeries) as well as their corresponding FTP and web servers, were exposed.
 The data also revealed that telecoms and ISPs were the industries with the most number of exposed/online legacy mainframes.

 Figure 3: Exposed zSeries terminal